Thanks for visiting

 While superwash wool can be washed in a machine, you still need to be careful.

 Choose a yarn that can not only be machine washed (and ideally tumble dried) but can withstand at least a 40°C normal wash.
 Cotton yarns, some linens, commercial sock yarns, and other superwash wool blends are a good choice for this reason.

-If you have done some testing with your swatch in warmer machine washing settings and it came out fine, tell the parents.
+If you’ve done some testing with your swatch in warmer machine washing settings and it came out fine, tell the parents.
 This will give them peace of mind to know they won’t ruin your hard work.

 The issue with hot washing is some animal fibers can felt, and all the beautiful stitch work disappears!
 Man-made fibers can become scratchy and floppier if exposed to high temperatures.

 Knitters have found acrylic and cotton yarns come out well when washed multiple times.

 Some acrylic yarn can become softer when a little fabric softener is added when washing it.

 Acrylic yarns can be scratchy to work with, so it is best to knit up a swatch, wash it with the fabric softener and see what the results are like.

 If you go cotton, get a blend.
-Cotton only yarns can be very stiff and your hands will get tired much faster while knitting with them.
+Only cotton yarns can be very stiff and your hands will tire much faster while knitting with them.

 What Yarn Will The Parents Like?

 As babies don’t get a say in the decor of their nursery or the clothes they wear, the baby blanket you knit will need to appeal to the parents.

 If you already know the parents find wool uncomfortable opt for cotton/acrylic blends or acrylic.

 How Much Are You Willing To Spend?

 There are many gorgeous baby blanket yarns, such as alpaca or bamboo yarns that are super soft but can be expensive.
 Acrylic yarns or nonwool yarns such as cotton tend to be a little more affordable.

 Baby blankets are often well used during the first year, but after that, they might not be used anymore.

 Is The Baby Sensitive To Wool?